-Prior to the year 2009, the Commission staff updated the hydrologic and hydraulic analyses for the Oak Creek watershed that were originally conducted under the comprehensive watershed plan.
-The Commission staff also refined hydrologic modeling for the Pike River watershed.
+Prior to the year 2010, the Commission staff 1) updated the hydrologic and hydraulic analyses for the Oak Creek watershed that were originally conducted under the comprehensive watershed plan,2) refined hydrologic modeling for the Pike River watershed, and 3) assisted the Wisconsin Department of Natural Resources (WDNR) and the Federal Emergency Management Agency (FEMA) in implementing the FEMA Floodplain Map Modernization program in Kenosha, Milwaukee, Ozaukee, Racine, Walworth, Washington, and Waukesha Counties.

-In 2009, the Commission staff assisted the Wisconsin Department of Natural Resources (WDNR) and the Federal Emergency Management Agency (FEMA) in implementing the FEMA Floodplain Map Modernization program in Kenosha, Racine, and Washington Counties.
+In 2010, the Commission staff assisted the WDNR and FEMA in implementing the FEMA Floodplain Map Modernization program in Kenosha and Racine Counties.
 That assistance included coordinating with Federal, State, and local units of government in developing the digital flood insurance rate maps.
-The Commission staff also continued work on hydrologic and hydraulic analyses for mapping the floodplain along Pebble Creek and Brandy Brook in the Fox River watershed in Waukesha County and assisted the City of Milwaukee with hydraulic and scour analyses associated with bridge replacement projects.
+The Commission staff also completed work on hydrologic and hydraulic analyses for mapping the floodplain along Pebble Creek and Brandy Brook in the Fox River watershed in Waukesha County and assisted the City of Milwaukee with hydraulic and scour analyses associated with bridge replacement projects and hydraulic analyses of proposed additions to the Milwaukee Riverwalk.
 The Commission staff provided technical and plan development assistance to Kenosha County regarding the ongoing U.S. Army Corps of Engineers Upper Des Plaines River Watershed Phase II Feasibility Study.
 The County is participating in that study in partnership with Cook and Lake Counties in Illinois and the Illinois Department of Natural Resources.
 In addition, the Commission has conducted a number of special studies and assisted in floodland and stormwater management programs.

-In 2009, the Commission staff coordinated with the City of Glendale and the Milwaukee Metropolitan Sewerage District regarding review of a watercourse system plan report for the main stem of the Milwaukee River in Milwaukee County, which was completed as a preliminary draft in 2008.
+In 2010, the Commission staff 1) coordinated with the City of Glendale and the Milwaukee Metropolitan Sewerage District (MMSD) regarding review of a watercourse system plan report for the main stem of the Milwaukee River in Milwaukee County, which was completed as a preliminary draft in 2008 and revised in 2010 and 2) completed work on a MMSD watercourse system plan for the North Branch of Oak Creek.